 From Materials to Printed Products

 TCPoly was founded in 2017 by Dr. Thomas Bougher and Dr. Matt Smith while completing their PhD degrees in Mechanical Engineering and Materials Science at Georgia Tech.
 Matt and Tom leveraged their in-depth knowledge of materials science and heat transfer to develop the world’s first thermally conductive 3D printing filament, the Ice9™ Flex filament.
-Their material is actively being used in the heat exchanger, mold tooling, and electronics thermal management industries and has been sold in over 20 countries.
+Their material is actively being used in the heat exchanger, mold tooling, and electronics thermal management industries and has been sold in over 30 countries.
+TCPoly continues to expand operations to include new materials and printed parts using off-the-shelf 3D printers.

 Thank You To Those That Helped Us Get Here